syncfusion-content/blazor-docs/blazor/toolbar/item-configuration.md

 ### Spacer

-N>you can refer [Align Items](https://blazor.syncfusion.com/documentation/toolbar/align-items) for guidance on integrating the spacer in the Toolbar component.
+N>you can refer [here](./align-items.md) to integrate the spacer in Toolbar component.

 ## Visible